sunsibar/docs-software_devel/book/software_devel/getting_started.md

   rosindustrial/ros-robot-nvidia:kinetic
 ```

 To allow incoming X connections, run `xhost +` on your computer.

-NOTE: there is a [more secure way](http://wiki.ros.org/docker/Tutorials/GUI#The_safer_way) to do this.
+NOTE: There is a [more secure way](http://wiki.ros.org/docker/Tutorials/GUI#The_safer_way) to do this, if you are concerned about receiving arbitrary X11 connections.

-The above command opens a "ROS" shell running on your laptop that is set to connect to <DUCKIEBOT>'s ROS Master.
+The above command opens a "ROS" shell running on your laptop that is set to connect to `DUCKIEBOT`'s ROS Master.
 To test the ROS connection, run `roswtf`:

-`$ roswtf`
+`roswtf`

 ----------------------